StreakYC/page-parser-tree/README.md

 #### PageParserTreeOptions::finders
 `PageParserTreeOptions::finders: {[tag:string]: Finder}`

+The finders property is required and must be an object.
+Each property names a tag, and the value is a Finder object.

 A Finder object has an `fn` property which must be a function.
 The `fn` function must take an HTMLElement representing the root element of the PageParserTree, and it must return an Array or Array-like object of the